Rotator cuff strengthening is all about shoulder pain and its rehabilitation.

 This process is an integral part of the treatment of every injury, otherwise the body part will remain weak and prone to further, and often worse, problems.

 This is is the name given to a group of four that act to stabilize the arm.
-Pain and the so called adhesive capsulitis often involve one or more of these key muscles.
+Pain and a condition called adhesive capsulitis often involve one or more of these key muscles.

 These shoulder muscles allow you to raise your arm, turn it and move it into many different positions, each carefully controlled and coordinated, as in hitting a golf ball accurately, for example.